anatolieGhebea/elasticsearch-kibana-docker/README.md

 6. Open your browser and navigate to `http://localhost:9200` to access Elasticsearch.
 7. Open your browser and navigate to `http://localhost:5601` to access Kibana.

+> Note: Replace `localhost` with the IP address or the hostname of the machine running the containners.

 ### Ho to set kibana user password

 To set the kibana user password, you need to send a POST request to the Elasticsearch API.
 You can use curl to send the request.
 The following command will set the password for the kibana user to `KIBANA_PASSWORD`.